Port Washington, New York

-Port Washington is a hamlet and census-designated place (CDP) on the Cow Neck Peninsula in the Town of North Hempstead, in Nassau County, on the North Shore of Long Island, in New York.
+Port Washington is a hamlet and census-designated place (CDP) on the Cow Neck Peninsula in the Town of North Hempstead, in Nassau County, on the North Shore of Long Island, in New York, United States.
 The hamlet is the anchor community of the Greater Port Washington area.
-The population was 16,753 at the 2020 census.
+The population was 16,753 at the time of the 2020 census.